 speaker

 Operator

 All right, thank you.
-Our next question will come from BJ Rakesh with Missy Securities.
+Our next question will come from Vijay Rakesh with MISU Securities.

 speaker

-I was wondering, as you look at your business, I was wondering if you could give some color by markets and markets, automotive, industrial, how you see that playing out to the rest of the year?
+I was wondering, as you look at your business, as long as we get some color by markets, in markets, automotive, industrial, how you see that playing out the rest of the year?
 Thanks.

 speaker

-So, as Steve mentioned, you know, we're starting to see automotive and industrial picking up from the bottom that they were at.
-They had pretty bad years in 2019, and our expectation is that, barring any outside events, as we go through 2020, both those end markets should see continued improvement.
+So, as Steve mentioned, we're starting to see automotive and industrial picking up from the bottom that they were at.
+They had pretty bad years in 2019.
+And our expectation is that, barring any outside events, as we go through 2020, both those end markets should see continued improvement.

 speaker

-And on the industrial and other end markets, do you see a similar trend in the back half or do you see a stronger first half year?
+And on the industrial and other end markets, do you see a similar trend in the back half, or do you see a stronger first half here?

 speaker

-So, my comment was for both automotive and industrial.
+So my comment was for both automotive and industrial.
 We've talked about data center.
 It was strong.
 It remains strong.
 We don't see anything that suggests it's different.
-You know, there may be some communication, you know, market changes that are driven by what happens with coronavirus.
+You know, there may be some communication issues market changes that are driven by what happens with coronavirus.
 We don't know, but there is a large 5G cycle, investment cycle that's starting.
-And then as far as defense and aerospace, it tends to be pretty, you know, steady in how it goes.
+And then as far as defense and aerospace, tends to be pretty steady in how it goes.
 It remains steady with where it's at.
-And then the consumer cycle, you know, we have yet to see if we'll see some benefits.
+And then the consumer cycle, we have yet to see if we'll see some benefits.
 It needs further trade resolution for it to see any significant benefits, but nothing new to report on that on the consumer end of the market.

+speaker